-This time, my guess is completely different.
-I think you probably practiced a long time, maybe 2 hours a day every day of the week, and therefore over time you dramatically improved your skills.
+You probably practiced a long time, maybe 2 hours a day every day of the week, and therefore over time you dramatically improved your skills.

-I'm also assuming that you had a lot of fun while playing the sport and hanging out with your teammates.

-You probably made memories that still stick with you to this very day and make you think fondly upon that time.
+You also had a lot of FUN while playing the sport and hanging out with your teammates.
+You probably made memories that still stick with you to this very day and make you think fondly of that time when you were part of a team.